 Rear bumper shall extend beyond rear-most part of body surface at least one inch, measured at floor line.

-Exception: Type A vehicles Rear bumper shall be standard type furnished by chassis manufacturer as part of chassis on conversions.
+Exception: Type A public school buses - Rear bumper shall be standard type furnished by chassis manufacturer as part of chassis on conversions.
 Body manufacturer will furnish bumper on cutaway chassis.

+38. Child Check System

+All public school buses shall be equipped with an electronic audible and visual warning device that requires driver deactivation after the driver walks to the rear of the bus checking for children.

-39. Color.
+39. Color

-School bus body including hood, cowl, external speakers and fenders shall be painted uniform color National School Bus Yellow (NSBY) Prior to the application of the finish coats to the bus body, hood and cowl, external speakers and fenders, all surfaces shall be cleaned of grease, foreign matter, excessive body caulking, sealing material and treated as per paint manufacturer’s recommendation for proper adhesion and painted NSBY.
+The public school bus body including hood, cowl, external speakers and fenders shall be painted uniform color NSBY.
+Prior to the application of the finish coats to the bus body, hood and cowl, external speakers and fenders, all surfaces shall be cleaned of grease, foreign matter, excessive body caulking, sealing material and treated as per paint manufacturer’s recommendation for proper adhesion .

 Grill shall be NSBY, silver, or gray, if painted; otherwise it shall be chrome or anodized aluminum.

 Rear bumper, body trim, and rub rails shall be painted black.
-Must meet color requirements specific to bus.
-(See “Bus Chassis” Item 8 for specific specifications.)
+Must meet color requirements specific to bus (see item 8.).

-The roof of the bus may be painted white extending down to the drip rails on the sides of the body except that front and rear roof caps shall remain NSBY.
+The roof of the public school bus may be painted white extending down to the drip rails on the sides of the body except that front and rear roof caps shall remain NSBY.

-All paint shall meet the lead-free standards.
+All paint shall be lead-free .

 Paint shall be applied for a total dry thickness of at least 1.8 mils over all painted surfaces.

-Exception: Activity bus Activity bus shall not be painted NSBY.
-Bumpers, body trim and rub rails may be painted a different color other than black.
-(See Item 80.)
+G. Exception: The public MFSAB bus shall not be painted NSBY.
+Bumpers, body trim and rub rails may be painted a different color other than black (see item 81.).

-Retro-reflective tape.
-Material shall be Type V or better, as determined by the American Society of Testing Materials (ASTM: D4956- 90).“ Standard specifications for reflectivesheeting for traffic control.”
+H. Retro-reflective tape material shall be Type V or better, as determined by the ASTM D4956- 90 (Standard Specifications for Reflective Sheeting for Traffic Control).

-The rear of the bus body shall be marked with strips of retro- reflective NSBY material to outline the perimeter of the back of the bus using material which conforms with the requirements of FMVSS 131 (School Bus Pedestrian Safety Devices, Table 1).
+The rear of the public school bus body shall be marked with strips of retro- reflective NSBY material to outline the perimeter of the back of the bus using material which conforms to the requirements of FMVSS 131 (School Bus Pedestrian Safety Devices, Table 1).
 The perimeter marking of rear emergency exits per FMVSS 217 (Bus Emergency Exits and Window Retention and Release), and/or the use of retro reflective “SCHOOL BUS” signs partially accomplishes the objective of this requirement.
-To complete the perimeter marking of the back of the bus, strips of retro-reflective NSBY material a minimum of 1” and a maximum of 2” in width, shall be applied horizontally above the rear windows and above the rear bumper, extending from the rear emergency exit perimeter, marking outward to the left and right rear corners of the bus.
+To complete the perimeter marking of the back of the bus, strips of retro-reflective NSBY material a minimum of one inch and a maximum of two inches in width, shall be applied horizontally above the rear windows and above the rear bumper, extending from the rear emergency exit perimeter, marking outward to the left and right rear corners of the bus.
 Vertical strips shall be applied at the corners connecting these horizontal strips.

 “SCHOOL BUS” signs shall be marked with retro reflective NSBY material comprising background for lettering of the front and/or rear “SCHOOL BUS” signs.

-Sides of the bus body shall be marked with a minimum of 1” and a maximum of 2” in width retro reflective NSBY material, extending the length of the bus body and located (vertically) between the floor line and the beltline.
+Sides of the public school bus body shall be marked with a minimum of one inch and a maximum of two inches in width retro reflective NSBY material, extending the length of the bus body and located vertically between the floor line and the beltline.

+I. The back of all mirrors shall be non-gloss black.

-40. Communication and Camera Systems (Optional).
+40. Communication and Camera Systems (Optional

-Communication systems.
-If communication systems are used on school buses, the systems shall be subject to written policies adopted by the local school board.
-Installation shall be subject to the Department of Education fleet assessment.
+Communication Systems.

-The radio mounting shall be in the driver’s compartment in a safe, secure location, so as not to interfere with normal bus operation.
+1. The radio mounting shall be in the driver’s compartment in a safe, secure location, so as not to interfere with normal bus operation.

-Mounting shall be permanent.
+2. Mounting shall be permanent.
 Temporary mountings will not be acceptable.